What is High Deductible Plan F?

 The standard Medicare Plan F is the most popular plan available because seniors like having first-dollar coverage.
 People who buy the regular Plan F or most concerned about peace-of-mind coverage.
 However, the high deductible version of this plan typically attracts cost-conscious people who look at this plan as a way to cash in on considerable savings by taking acceptable risks.

-When you have a High Deductible Plan F policy, Medicare pays its 80% share, as usual, but you pay the remaining 20% of all costs until your Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health... reach $2,340 (2020 deductible).
+When you have a High Deductible Plan F policy, Medicare pays its 80% share, as usual, but you pay the remaining 20% of all costs until your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments.... reach $2,340 (2020 deductible).
 Once you reach that level of spending in a calendar year the plan kicks in and pays all remaining costs for the rest of the year.
 That’s why this plan works for people who have savings for healthcare put away.

 Here’s an example to illustrate.
 Let’s say you had a car accident, broke your hip, and needed a five-day stay in the hospital to care for your injury.
-Your Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... benefits pay for most of your hospital, but it does not pay for the Part A deductible.
+Your Medicare Part A benefits pay for most of your hospital, but it does not pay for the Part A deductible.
 This is a $1,408 (2020 rate) that you must pay out-of-pocket, which is a bit more than half of your $2,340 deductible on your plan.

 Then, let’s say later in the year your hip is still bothering you and your orthopedic surgeon recommends a hip replacement.
 The average cost for a hip replacement in the United States is around $32,000, but that’s not what you’ll pay.
 You’ll only pay $932 because that’s what’s left on your annual deductible before your plan pays all Medicare-covered costs.